This is the best recipe I have found for Gluten Free French Bread. It is a single-rise bread that is SO easy.

 - Beat on high for 3 minutes.

-- Spray the French bread pans with Pam Baking Spray, sprinkle the pans with a small amount of cornmeal.
+- Spray the French bread pans with Baking Spray, sprinkle the pans with a small amount of cornmeal (if desired).

 - Drop the dough by spoonfuls onto the pan forms and shape into ovals with a spoon or a spatula.
 Leave about 2 inches empty on the ends of the pan so the bread has room to expand.

 - Set the loaves aside in a warm, draft-free location to raise for about 30 minutes, or until the loaves have doubled in size.
 (Do not cover them with a towel as you would for normal bread.
 The dough is too sticky and will stick to the towel.)